 Demographic data refers to information about groups of people according to different attributes.
 Such as gender, age, residence, education, income, etc. This is another step you can take to know more about your target audience.

 Collect demographics on your email subscribers, visitors, and even social media followers.
 These webs, social media, and email analytics will provide all the data you need.
 It can also help you to get an insight into your customer’s key interests.
-You can find this information through Google Analytics.
+You can easily find this information through Google Analytics.
 Social media platforms also offer similar data like Twitter Analytics, Facebook Page Insights, etc.

 3. Create Buyer Personas